-Chaffee, an experienced tracker and bomb technician with the sheriff's office, figured that just maybe Keller entered the woods near a water tower by North Bend.
+Chaffee, an experienced tracker and bomb technician with the sheriff's office, figured that just maybe Keller would have headed into the woods near a water tower by North Bend.
 No trails there, but it seemed a likely spot.

-It was last Thursday, four days after Keller's wife, Lynnettee, and 18-year-old daughter, Kaylene, were found shot dead in their burning home.
+It was last Thursday, four days after Keller's wife, Lynnettee, and 18-year-old daughter, Kaylene, were found shot dead in their home last weekend.
 The 41-year-old Keller, a survivalist, hadn't been seen since.
 He was on the loose, and — judging by the rifles missing from his home — heavily armed.

 Chaffee had little interest in getting picked off, or in tipping the hand of detectives.
-He and another deputy, a woman with tracking experience, decided to go incognito.
+He and another deputy, a woman with tracking experience, figured to go incognito.
 They dressed like any Seattleites out for a day trip.
 Red backpack, light hiking pants, rain hat.
-The only differences were the handcuffs and extra ammunition tucked away in the backpack.
+The only thing unusual was the extra ammunition tucked away in the backpack.

 Heading into the woods by the water tower, they knew they wouldn't be able to track the way they usually do, on hands and knees, examining every boot print and twig.
 Somewhere above them was Keller, with a high-powered rifle, scope and binoculars.
 Instead, they'd observe the ground while walking and standing, and chat as any couple might.